 Receive downloadable digital audio recording on managing the stress of juggling college applications with an already busy life.

-Become a member of our private Facebook group where you'll get the support of other students working on their essays.
+Become a member of our private community where you'll get the support of other students working on their essays.
 Your instructor will stay involved and answer questions and monitor the content.

 If you are applying to colleges this coming fall, there is no doubt you will need to respond to essay prompts in your applications.
 This course can give you an edge up on the possibility of getting into the college of your choice because you will learn how to choose the right topics and write compelling essays that connect with admissions officers in a meaningful and memorable way.
 The course is relevant for prompts on the Common App, Coalition App, UC personal insights, Apply Texas essays and most supplemental essays.